 - How can I improve my Technical Analysis?

 That comes with practice.
-Devote your time to studying various charts, learning many types of indicators, and studying historical price patterns.
-You can backtest strategies to see how they could have fared in the past.
+Devote your time to studying various charts, learning many indicators, and researching historical price patterns.
+You can also backtest strategies to see how they performed in the past.